trustedci/swe-guide-site/pages/tools.md

 ### Planning a major refactor

-Running a major refactor requires some solid planning.
+Running a major refactor requires some solid planning, such as:

-* Code triage
+* Code triage.

-* Communication
+* Communication.

-* Breaking the refractor into smaller peices
+* Breaking the refractor into smaller peices.

-* Running tests
+* Running tests.

+If you would like to know more, see the talk [Susan Sons](https://security.engineering/) gave at OSCON on [Rebuilding a plane in flight: Refactors under pressure](https://conferences.oreilly.com/oscon/oscon-tx/public/schedule/detail/57202)

 ###  Code Metrics